Manufacturing South America January 2026

 How does Manufacturing South America compare?

-People in Manufacturing South America were much more positive than average regarding Feedback & Recognition, Action, and Collaboration & Communication.
+People in Manufacturing South America were much more positive than average regarding Feedback & Recognition, Service & Quality Focus, and Learning & Development.

-People in Manufacturing South America were generally least favourable about Feedback & Recognition, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 17% of people disagreeing (+0% above average).
+People in Manufacturing South America were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 11% of people disagreeing (-3% below average).

 How long do people stay?